-By creating two versions of your revenue forecast — one aggressive and one conservative — you’ll force yourself to think boldly to achieve your growth goals and rationally in the event you need to scale back.
+By using two financial forecasting methods for your revenue — one aggressive and one conservative — you’ll force yourself to think boldly to achieve your growth goals and rationally in the event you need to scale back.

-- A low price point for their standard jellies, higher price for choice, small-batch jellies
+- Low price point for standard jellies, higher price for choice, small-batch jellies

 - One new jelly or complimentary product added by the fourth quarter, with 3 more products introduced within the next 18 months